 - In one First Nation, two-thirds of people surveyed run out of water at home.

 - Providing concrete suggestions and challenging stereotypes are among potential ways to overcome barriers preventing non-Indigenous Canadians from taking action, according to Dr. Laura Funk.

-- Advocacy can involve public education on legal obligations and, in some cases, legal action.
-Legal strategies that rely on international law and section 36 of the Canadian constitution look the most promising so far.
-(See slides by Prof. Karen Busby on Canada’s legal obligation to ensure access to water and sanitation in First Nations communities.)
+- Advocacy can involve public education on legal obligations (slides) and, in some cases, legal action.
+Legal strategies (video by Prof. Karen Busby) that rely on international law and section 36 of the Canadian constitution look the most promising so far.

 - PhotoVoice can help empower community members to identify water and wastewater problems and solutions.

 Follow the links above for details on the team’s research findings.